Lukoh/Fyber_challenge_android/README.md

  * [SwipyRefreshLayout](https://github.com/OrangeGangsters/SwipyRefreshLayout) - For swiping in both direction
  * [FloatingActionButton](https://github.com/Clans/FloatingActionButton) - For using floating action button
  * [MaterialDrawer](https://github.com/mikepenz/MaterialDrawer) - For using drawer menu
+  - I added/implmented more goood containers to be input into MaterialDrawer.
+Please refer to

 # License
 ```